Breast Augmentation surgery is one of the most common operations we do at Re.

 After you are asleep we clean the operating area with a strong antiseptic and inject local anaesthetic in the incision line and around the breast to help minimise your postoperative pain.
 Then we cover you with sterile drapes and the operation is ready to commence!!!!

-The first step is to make an incision in your fold to gain access to breast, this is around 5cm in length.
+The first step is to make an incision in your fold to gain access to the breast, this is around 5cm in length.

 Next, we develop a pocket or space for the implant to be positioned.
 This will either be under the breast pocket or more commonly in a dual plane pocket (partially under the muscle).